 Well, it is because you are only looking at one particular line, i.e. your mother’s mother’s mother, and so on.

-And so with this approach you get far better results, in other words more accurate.
+And so with this approach, you get far better results, in other words, more accuracy.

-Don’t worry by this term.
+Don’t worry about this term.
 What it means is that the world is divided into different areas or rather haplogroups.